Informatics-UIUC/prosevis/README.txt

 	* concurrent.futures package
 		if you use Python 2.7.x, you need to download and install the back port from here: http://pypi.python.org/pypi/futures if you use Python 3.x, the concurrent.futures package is built-in

+CONFIGURING THE SERVICE

+Edit the Configuration section of ProsevisService.py to adjust the variables as needed.
+This is *required* for some variables.

+RUNNING THE SERVICE

+There are a number of ways that can be used to start the service.
+All the below are valid:
+> ./ProsevisService.py     (if you made it executable with: chmod +x ProsevisService.py) or
+> python ProsevisService.py

+If background execution is desired, then use:

+> python ProsevisService.py 1>prosevis.log 2>&1 &

+the above starts it in the background and records all it's output into the "prosevis.log" file in the same folder.

 EXECUTION LOG